 As time has passed since the earthquake, Yahoo!
 Search data also clearly shows that less attention is being given to the situation, and this program was started in response.
 We want people to turn their attention to Tohoku as if it were their own immediate concern through the proactive act of searching.
 In March 2015, donations totaling close to 30.0 million yen were given to support organizations.

 Channeling the generosity of the public to the affected areas

-Yahoo Japan, Japan's biggest portal site, began accepting online donations through its Emergency Disaster Fund from the evening of March 11, 2011.
+Yahoo!
+JAPAN, a leading portal site in Japan, began accepting online donations through its Emergency Disaster Fund from the evening of March 11, 2011.
 As of January 2012, it had raised about 1.37 billion yen through the generosity of the public.
-Yahoo Japan services such as Yahoo!
+Yahoo Japan Corporation services such as Yahoo!
 Auctions and Yahoo!
 Shopping are also running donation programs.

 |Name||Period||Amount donated||Principal recipient|

 |SoftBank Corp.*2, SoftBank BB Corp.*2||Charity White||August 1, 2011 -||1,004,407,144 yen*3||